Interested in being a living donor?

 State Tax Deductions/Credits

 HF 801, authored by Rep. James Van Fossen on 5/12/05, allows living organ donors to deduct as much as $10,000 on their state income taxes for travel, lodging and lost wages related to the donation.

 HB 381, enacted 8/28/03, provides up to 30 workdays of leave for vascular organ donation by state employees.

 If you are interested in being a living donor and know someone whom you would like to donate to, you should contact their transplant center.
-If you are interested in non-directed donation, you can contact one of the four transplant centers in Iowa.
+If you are interested in non-directed donation, you can contact one of the three transplant centers in Iowa.
 For contact information, please click here.
 Please also share with us your decision to be a living donor.
 We would love to hear from you!